Mortgage controls no panacea for UK housing risks

 In the end, measure may be needed to tackle supply as well as demand.
 Carney notes that his native Canada builds twice as many homes as Britain with only half the population.

-A Reuters poll of economists last week predicted the Bank would act soon but even so house prices would rise nearly 8 percent this year as a dearth of supply and the government loan program fuel inflation.
+A Reuters poll of economists last week predicted the Bank would act soon but even so house prices would rise nearly 8 percent this year as a dearth of supply and the government loan programme fuel inflation.
+[ID:nL6N0NZ270]

 (Additional Reporting by Louise Egan in Ottawa and Naomi Tajitsu in Wellington.
 Editing by William Schomberg/Mike Peacock)